SUSE/Enceladus/README.md

 client is used in all SUSE released on demand images and is recommended for any Cloud Service Provider that is interested in providing SUSE Linux Enterprise in their Public Cloud offering.

+# serviceAccessConfig

+Automaticaly generate ACL rules for Apache and HA Proxy based on a configuration file.

+# supportutilsPluginSUSEPublicCloud

+Plugin for SUSE support utils.

 ## Contributing